Mathieu-Desrochers/Scheme-Experimentations/documentation/macros/services/define-request.md

       (name string #t 1 100)
       (price number #t 0.00 100000.00))

-- A required list of 1 to 3 supplier subrequests composed of:
+- Defines a required list of 1 to 3 supplier subrequests composed of:
  - A required name of type string between 1 and 100 characters long
  - A required price of type number between 0.00 and 100000.00

+- Subrequest list flags:
+ - required
+ - min-length
+ - max-length

 __List validation__